Former Canadian Prime Minister Echoes Rashida Tlaib, Calls Trump A ‘Motherf***er’

 — Kim Campbell (@AKimCampbell) July 22, 2017

 In the last weeks of the presidential campaign, Campbell called Trump a self-described “sexual predator” who has “celebrated” his behavior.
-Upon his victory in the presidential election two years ago, she told CBC News she was “very disappointed,” and in 2017 used her Twitter account again to call members of the Trump Administration “the faces of deceit.”
+Upon his victory in the presidential election two years ago, she told CBC News she was “very disappointed.”
+In 2017, she used her Twitter account to again call members of the Trump administration “the faces of deceit.”